contentstack/contentstack-python/README.md

 pip install contentstack
 ```

 This is the preferred method to install contentstack, as it will always install the most recent stable release.
-If you don't have [`pip`](https://pip.pypa.io/) installed, this [`Python installation guide`](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process
+If you don't have [pip](https://pip.pypa.io/) installed, this [Python installation guide](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process

 ### Key Concepts for using Contentstack

 #### Stack

 A stack is like a container that holds the content of your app.
-Learn more about [`Stacks`](https://www.contentstack.com/docs/developers/set-up-stack).
+Learn more about [Stacks](https://www.contentstack.com/docs/developers/set-up-stack).

 #### Content Type

 Content type lets you define the structure or blueprint of a page or a section of your digital property.
-It is a form-like page that gives Content Managers an interface to input and upload content. [`Read more`](https://www.contentstack.com/docs/developers/create-content-types).
+It is a form-like page that gives Content Managers an interface to input and upload content.
+[Read more](https://www.contentstack.com/docs/developers/create-content-types).

 #### Entry

 An entry is the actual piece of content created using one of the defined content types.
-Learn more about [`Entries`](https://www.contentstack.com/docs/content-managers/work-with-entries).
+Learn more about [Entries](https://www.contentstack.com/docs/content-managers/work-with-entries).

 #### Asset

 Assets refer to all the media files (images, videos, PDFs, audio files, and so on) uploaded to Contentstack.
 These files can be used in multiple entries.
-Read more about [`Assets`](https://www.contentstack.com/docs/content-managers/work-with-assets).
+Read more about [Assets](https://www.contentstack.com/docs/content-managers/work-with-assets).

 #### Environment

 A publishing environment corresponds to one or more deployment servers or a content delivery destination where the entries need to be published.
-Learn how to work with [`Environments`](https://www.contentstack.com/docs/developers/set-up-environments).
+Learn how to work with [Environments](https://www.contentstack.com/docs/developers/set-up-environments).

 ### Contentstack Python SDK: 5-minute Quickstart